 Education supervision order (ESO)

-ESOs usually last for f 12 months.
-If your child's attendance doesn't improve in this time, or you don't co-operate, you'll be referred back to court, which could result in a fine of up to £2,500, or to social care, who will consider applying for a higher order, which could include care proceedings.
+ESOs usually last for a month.
+If your child's attendance doesn't improve in this time, or you don't co-operate, you'll be referred back to court.
+This could result in a fine of up to £2,500.
+You could also be referred back to social care, who will consider applying for a higher order, which could include care proceedings.

 Leave of absence - taking your child out of school in term time

-If you take your child on holiday in term-time without the school's consent, you'll receive a fine of £60 for each child.
+If you take your child on holiday in term-time without the school's consent, parents and/or carers may receive a fine of £60 for each child.
 If you don't pay this within 21 days, it will be increased to £120.
 You'll need to pay the increased fine within 28 days or court action can be taken against you.
 Read our Code of Conduct for Issuing Penalty Notices.

 Penalty notices may be issued in the following circumstances: truancy, parentally-condoned absences, excluded pupils found in a public place during school hours, and persistent late arrival for school.
-As the liable parent, you'll receive a formal warning of the possibility of a penalty notice being issued and given 15 school days to improve your child’s overall school attendance.
+As the liable parent(s) or carer(s), you'll receive a formal warning of the possibility of a penalty notice being issued.
+You'll be given 15 school days to improve your child’s overall school attendance.

 School attendance legislation